Is Mexico Safe? 9 Safety Tips for Solo Travel in Mexico

 “Make sure you go to bars where other travelers and expats go, then you’ll be fine.”

-I couldn’t find the screenshot of this original comment, but I promise I’m not making this up.
+I couldn’t find the screenshot of this original comment, but I promise I’m not making it up.

 I almost choked when I first saw this comment.
 This comment not only fails to answer the question, but it is also extremely racist.